 I am less Team Me than Team You.
 It sounds corny, but not when it comes to your home.

 Because you are the one living in that home.
 You are the one defining it.
 You are the one paying for it.
 You are the one who cherishes your own space and chooses to live alone.
 You are the one who loves a rambling suburban garden or the energy of a downtown condo.
-You are the one who shares your home with an aging parent or a brood of energetic kids or a couple of dogs, a parakeet, an incontinent cat, a grandchild, some basement-suite tenants — or whoever else is part of your life, and needs a roof over their head in your home.
+You are the one who shares your home with a aging parent or a brood of energetic kids or a couple of dogs, a parakeet, an incontinent cat, a grandchild, some basement-suite tenants -- or whoever else is part of your life, and needs a roof over their head in your home.